pymupdf/PyMuPDF/docs/annot.rst

       :arg float width: A non-negative value will change the border line width.
       :arg str style: A value other than `None` will change this border property.
       :arg sequence dashes: All items of the sequence must be integers, otherwise the parameter is ignored.
 To remove dashing use: `dashes=[]`.
 If dashes is a non-empty sequence, "style" will automatically be set to "D" (dashed).
       :arg int clouds: A value >= 0 will change this property.
 Use `clouds=0` to remove the cloudy appearance completely.
+Only annotation types 'Square', 'Circle', and 'Polygon' are supported with this property.

    .. method:: set_flags(flags)